-8.1 The firm collects and processes personal data.
-The privacy statement of the firm provides more information about the manner in which and the reasons why the firm processes personal data.
-This statement also explains the rights of natural persons with regard to their personal data, and how they can exercise those rights.
+9.1 The firm collects and processes personal data.
+The privacy statement of the firm provides more information about the manner in which, and the reasons why the firm processes personal data and how they can exercise those rights.
+This statement also explains the rights of natural persons with regard to their personal data.
 The privacy statement can be consulted on www.crivitspersyn.be.
 The firm can modify the processing of personal data at any time as a result of new processing purposes, legislation or technical developments, or for other reasons.
 In this case, the firm will update its privacy statement on its website.

-8.2 Clients shall only communicate data with regard to other natural persons to the firm or an affiliated person if this is legitimate and the natural persons concerned have been fully informed accordingly in advance and have agreed to it, where appropriate.
+9.2 Clients shall only communicate data with regard to other natural persons to the firm or a related person if it is lawful to do so, and if the natural persons concerned have been fully informed accordingly in advance and have agreed to it where appropriate.
 This applies, for example, to legal persons or their representatives who communicate to the firm the data of natural persons with whom they are associated.
-The client shall indemnify the firm and the affiliated persons against all claims in this respect.
+The client shall indemnify the firm and the related persons against all claims in this respect.

-8.3 The firm cannot be held liable in the case in which third parties, to whom it has provided data, transfer the personal data of customers to the local authorities in accordance with obligations imposed abroad.
+9.3 The firm cannot be held liable in the case in which third parties to whom it has provided data transfer the personal data of customers to the local authorities in accordance with obligations imposed abroad.

-9.1 If any provision of these terms (or any part thereof) is void, unlawful, non-enforceable or otherwise contrary to a statutory provision that is imposed by law or public order (an ‘invalid clause’), this invalid clause will only be void, invalid or non-enforceable to the extent to which the provision in question is contrary to mandatory law or public order, and the provision will continue to apply in full to the extent that the provision is not in conflict with mandatory law or public order.
+11.1 If any provision of these terms (or any part thereof) is void, unlawful, non-enforceable, considered to be unwritten or otherwise contrary to a statutory provision that is imposed by law or public order (an ‘invalid provision’), this invalid provision will only be void, invalid or non-enforceable or be considered to be unwritten to the extent to which the provision in question is contrary to mandatory law or public order, and the provision will continue to apply in full to the extent that the provision is not in conflict with mandatory law or public order.
 Moreover, this shall not affect the legal validity and enforceability of the other provisions of these terms.

-9.2 An invalid clause will be replaced by a valid and enforceable provision that legally and economically approximates as closely as possible the scope and intention of the invalid clause (the ‘substitution provision’).
-In this case, the substitution provision shall be determined mutually by the firm and the client, or by the courts and tribunals hearing disputes regarding an (alleged) invalid clause.
+11.2 An invalid provision shall be replaced by a valid and enforceable provision that legally and economically approximates as closely as possible to the scope and intention of the invalid provision (the ‘substitution provision’).
+In this case, the substitution provision shall be determined mutually by the firm and the client, or by the courts and tribunals hearing disputes regarding an (alleged) invalid provision.
 The courts and tribunals are thereby explicitly granted substitution authority for that purpose.

-9.3 (The results of) the work performed and services provided by or on behalf of the firm shall remain the exclusive property of the firm at all times, and may not be transferred to third parties by the client.
-In any case, third parties shall not be able to invoke such (results of) work or services, nor will they be able to assert claims on the basis thereof.
+11.3 All (the results of) the works performed and services provided by or on behalf of the firm shall remain the exclusive property of the firm at all times, and may not be transferred to third parties by the client.
+In any event, third parties shall not be able to invoke such (results of) works or services, nor will they be able to assert claims on the basis of thereof.

-9.5 The Dutch version of these terms takes precedence over any translations thereof (including the present English translation).
+11.5 The Dutch language version of these terms takes precedence over any translations thereof.